What is Test Driven Development (TDD)?

 - Rspec: A testing framework for Ruby projects

-The process of delivering quality products requires not just debugging but also demands optimization in the development process.
-When incorporated correctly, the TDD approach provides numerous benefits, particularly in terms of bringing cost-efficiency in the long run and delivering true value to businesses.
+Delivering quality products requires debugging and optimization in the development process.
+When incorporated correctly, the TDD approach provides numerous benefits, particularly in bringing cost-efficiency in the long run and delivering true value to businesses.